 - Eventual distribution of assets to a younger generation in the manner you specify

 - And many more services.

-Since part of the role of a trustee is to handle complex administrative and investment tasks, naming a trustee with that kind of experience is critical.
-Acting as Trustee, Community Bank & Trust of Florida can efficiently handle duties such as:
+Since part of the role of a trustee is to handle complex administrative and investment tasks, naming a trustee with that kind of expertise and experience is critical.
+Acting as Trustee, Southeast Trust can provide trust account services and efficiently handle duties such as:

 - Collection of trust income